Art Lover’s Guide to Paris: Museums, Architecture & Street Art

 Location: Place Georges-Pompidou, 75004 Paris

-The Centre Pompidou is one of the largest museums of modern art in Europe and where you can see some of the world’s most well-known examples of modernist art.
-You could easily spend the whole day inside Renzo Piano’s industrial masterpiece which houses over 100,000 works from the 20th century to present day.
-There’s so much to discover, including Marcel Duchamp’s Urinal, which gave rise to the ‘ready-made’ and conceptual art to the great pioneers of Cubism: Fernand Léger, Picasso and George Braque who broke tradition by rejecting the single viewpoint.
+The Centre Pompidou is one of the largest museums of modern art in Europe and arguably one of the best.
+You could easily spend the whole day inside Renzo Piano’s industrial masterpiece that houses over 100,000 works from the 20th century to present day.

 Musee D'Orsay - An art lover's guide to Paris